-The following business entities may require a license or a permit to run their business legally: the advising on finance, investments, capital markets and other financial activities, the preparation of meat or food products, broadcasting and publishing, and the sale of alcohol, tobacco or explosives.
+The following business entities may require a license or a permit to run their company legally: advising on finance, investments, capital markets, and other financial activities, the preparation of meat or food products, broadcasting and publishing, and the sale of alcohol and tobacco or explosives.

-The following business fields also need licenses: building contractors, banks, insurance carriers, accountants, lawyers, and real estate agents.
+The following business fields also need licenses: building contractors, banks, insurance carriers, accountants, lawyers, travel agencies, private schools, moneylenders, liquor distributors, banks, importers or exporters, daycare centers, wholesalers, and real estate agents.

 9. Tax Registration of Goods and Sales